Imagination Technologies: History

 In June 2025, it was announced that Didier Lamouche had been appointed as Imagination’s interim CEO.

 Products

 Imagination Technologies' main focus is the development of GPU architectures.
-The architectures are then used by other firms for graphical processors such as the Fantasy series from Innosilicon or by Moore Threads.
+The architectures are then used by other firms for graphical processors such as the Fantasy series from Innosilicon, and FuXi series from Xiang Dixian.
 The 2023 released IMG DXD GPU IP also support various graphic APIs like DirectX 11 and Vulkan 1.3 as well as Ray Tracing and is aimed at cloud gaming services.
 The 2019 released A-Series is meant to address a wider range of uses, like in AIoT devices or servers due to being scalable from 1 PPC (pixel-per-clock) to 2 TFLOPS.
 Their IPs are also used in cars, and were used in the iPhone from 2007 to 2017.

 Whistleblower controversy

 In 2020, Ron Black, the CEO of Imagination Technologies, was dismissed after raising concerns about a Chinese state-owned investor's attempt to appoint four directors to the board.
 Black warned that this could lead to the company falling under Chinese government control, raising national security risks and fears of potential misuse of its technology.
 The UK government intervened to block the appointments.
 In 2024, an employment tribunal ruled Black’s dismissal was unfair, recognizing his protected disclosures.
 Legal proceedings for damages are ongoing.